leo-mazz/freshair/doc/instructions.md

 # FreshAir.org.uk IT: a simple guide for users
 [[toc]]
 ## Head of Programming
-As the Head of Programming, you'll need to sign up for a user account on the website and to be assigned the role 'Head of Programming'.
+As the Head of Programming, you'll need to sign up for a user account on the website and request the role 'Head of Programming'.

 ### Routine
 Ideally, before each broadcast cycle you should gather a list of all the users that need to be given access as hosts or producers and e-mail the list to the webmaster.
 All of them will need to sign up for a user account on the website and request to be given access as Hosts or Producers.
 You should provide them with indications on how to do so.
 They will also need to activate their account by clicking a link that should be automatically e-mailed to them.
 After they create their accounts and the webmaster approves them, you can go on creating shows, and then schedules.

 ###  Shows
-You should be able to create, delete and edit all shows.
+You should be able to create, delete and edit all shows on the website from Admin Dashboard > Programming >Shows

 Shows need to have a title and a description.
 The title must be unique.
 Shows can have a tag line if desired by their hosts.
 Ideally, you would upload a show picture; if you don't, a default one will be used for the show.
 Shows should be assigned hosts and producers.
 They should be able to update the details of the shows you assign them to through the Admin Dashboard.

 ### Schedules
-You should be able to create, delete and edit schedules.
+You should be able to create, delete and edit schedules on the website from Admin Dashboard > Programming > Schedules.

 Before creating a schedule you should create all the shows you want to add to it.
 To create a new schedule, pick a descriptive name (e.g. 'Semester1 2017'), set an end date and add *assignments*.
 Each assignment will consist of a show, a day of the week, a start time and an end time.